Home » Finger Foods » Deviled Eggs » Deviled Eggs With Bacon

 deviled eggs with bacon on a plate

-When it comes to making delicious appetizers to serve as finger foods at your holiday parties, you have to try these perfect deviled eggs that got rave reviews the last time I made them.
+When it comes to making delicious appetizers to serve as finger foods at your holiday parties, you have to try these perfect deviled eggs.
+They got rave reviews the last time I made them!

-You have to test out this deviled egg recipe this holiday season, combining the perfect hard-boiled eggs, creamy filling, and crispy bacon bits into one tasty meal.
+You just have to test out this deviled egg recipe this holiday season, combining the perfect hard-boiled eggs, creamy filling, and crispy bacon into one tasty bite.
+Ok, maybe two bites 🙂

 labeled picture of ingredients on a marble background

-Bacon – I personally like smoky bacon, but you can use the bacon of your choice.
+Bacon – I personally like to use the center cut bacon because it has less fat, but you can use the bacon of your choice.

 Mayonnaise – Swap with greek yogurt, cream cheese, or sour cream as necessary.